PETERCHM/data-sync/README.md

 # myapp
-system used to sync data from sql databases,
+system used to sync data from and to sql databases,